Using the iNaturalist App

 To have your observations counted for the Tri-Cities in this year’s City Nature Challenge:

-Visit the CNC FAQ page for detailed instructions and tips for making eligible observations.
+Visit the City Nature Challenge Frequently Asked Questions page for detailed instructions and tips for making eligible observations.